emircandemr/React_Coin_Tracking/README.md

 <div align="center">
 <h2> 🖋️ About</h2>
-<p>This project is a challenge given to candidates during the recruitment process of eQuota company.
-The project is a coin tracking and reporting application.
-The application can also search for the coins that the user wants to follow and add them to his portfolio.
-The coins in their portfolio are shown as a piece-based chart.
-The portfolio is updated automatically every 20 minutes..</p>
+<p>This project is a challenge given to candidates during the internship process of Taze company.
+The project is a Cryptocurrency Tracking Web Application</p>
 </div>

 <div align="center">